 If you suspect that an email or text you receive is a phishing attempt:

 - Take a deep breath.
-In most cases, it’s perfectly safe to open a scam email or text.
+In most cases, opening a scam email or text is perfectly safe.
 Modern mail apps, like Gmail, detect and block any code or malware from running when you open an email.
-The key is not to click links or download any attachments.
+The key is not to click links or download attachments.

 - Do not download any attachments in the message.
 Attachments may contain malware such as viruses, worms or spyware.